 Big Ten power rankings

 1. Ohio State: The Buckeyes are exactly as good as advertised.
-Unless they’re tripped up, Ohio State can be pencilled in at the top spot.
+It wasn’t an ideal first half, but Ohio State won their fourth straight Big Ten championship and deserve the top spot.

 Pac-12 power rankings